 Since you will be burning more calories than normal, it is important that you eat well on days you lift.
 You want to add calories about sixty minutes before you plan to lift to give them time to be absorbed and available for your body to use.
 Do not sabotage your efforts by binge-eating on your workout days.
 Instead, just increase your caloric intake more than your consumption on your off days.

 A common mistake people make is consuming too much protein when starting their muscle building routine.
 This can cause an increase in calories, and if not enough exercise is being done, can lead to fat gain.
 Ease your way into a high-protein diet so that your body has a chance to adjust.
 Gradually raising your intake by two or three hundred calories at two- or three-day intervals is wise.

-Make sure that you are eating enough calories in general.
+Make sure that your caloric intake, overall, is as high as it needs to be.
 There are online calculators available for determining how many calories you need to eat in order to gain a given amount of muscle in a certain time frame.
-Chose the calculator that you like the best, and then change up your diet if you need to so that you are getting the right amount of carbohydrates, protein, and other nutrients that you need.
+Use a calculator, and then adjust your diet accordingly.